SanjarSZ/sanjarfirm3dcode/README.md

 ### BoozerRadialInterpolant

-The magnetic field can be computed at any point in Boozer coordinates using radial spline interpolation (``scipy.interpolate.InterpolatedUnivariateSpline``) and an inverse Fourier transform in the two angles.
+The magnetic field can be computed at any point in Boozer coordinates using radial spline interpolation (``scipy.interpolate.make_interp_spline``) and an inverse Fourier transform in the two angles.
 While the Fourier representation is more accurate, typically [InterpolatedBoozerField](#interpolatedboozerfield) is used inside the tracing loop due to its efficiency.
 If given a `VMEC` output file, performs a Boozer coordinate transformation using ``booz_xform``.
 If given a ``booz_xform`` output file, the Boozer transformation must be performed with all surfaces on the VMEC half grid, and with `phip`, `chi`, `pres`, and `phi` saved in the file.

 Field evaluations are parallelized over the number of Fourier harmonics over CPUs, given the communicator `comm`.
 In addition, the evaluations are parallelized over threads with OpenMP.
 Because the guiding center tracing routines are also parallelized over CPUs with MPI, we don't recommend passing `comm` to ``BoozerRadialInterpolant`` if it is being passed to a tracing routine.

 ### Preparing `booz_xform` equilibrium